 But if it is just a decorative pocket, any dimension which looks good on your garment would do.
 Just make a template and keep it on the garment to see if it suits you.

 Patch pocket pattern template

-A Pattern template comes really handy when sewing a triangular bottomed patch pockets that you see in shirts
+A Pattern template comes in really handy when sewing triangular bottomed patch pockets that you see in shirts.

-It is great if you can add interfacing to the back of the pocket piece.
+It would be great if you could add interfacing to the back of the pocket piece.
 Cut the interfacing in the same pattern for the pocket.
-If you are using a sew in interfacing baste in place ; If you are using fusible interfacing fuse it by pressing it to the back of the pocket piece before sewing it to the garment.
+If you are using sew-in interfacing, baste in place; If you use fusible interfacing, fuse it by pressing it to the back of the pocket piece before sewing it to the garment.

 Square Patch Pocket Tutorial

-Draw the pocket shape on to the pocket fabric .
-Add the seam allowance (1/2 inch for sides and bottom and 1.5 inch for top edge) Cut it out.
+Draw the pocket shape onto the pocket fabric.
+Add the seam allowance (1/2 inch for the sides and bottom and 1.5 inches for the top edge).
+Cut it out.

 Press 1/2 inch side seam allowances inside.

-On the pocket mark the seam allowance 1/2 inch all around the edges
+On the pocket mark, 1/2-inch seam allowance all around the edges

 Turn the seam allowance up.
 Press in place.